nmshd/documentation/_docs_explore/42-transport-layer.md

 - OK to privacy statement
 - OK to EULA

-## Relationship Templates
+## RelationshipTemplates

-A relationship template is a structured representation of data which is required for a relationship to be established.
+A RelationshipTemplate is a structured representation of data which is required for a relationship to be established.
 Thus, it is usually also addressing the required information for a business process to start.

-Templates solve the problem of linking enmeshed identities to a currently existing real world context, e.g. an existing customer account or an anonymous web session.
+RelationshipTemplates solve the problem of linking enmeshed identities to a currently existing real world context, e.g. an existing customer account or an anonymous web session.

 In addition to technical information like public keys, certificates or signatures, it usually contains: